Farata/angular2typescript/README.md

 All code samples were upgraded to Angular 2.0 Final

-**IMPORTANT:** If you already have an older version of Node.js installed, upgrade it to the current one to avoid errors during npm instal.
+**IMPORTANT:** If you already have an older version of Node.js installed, upgrade it to the current one to avoid errors during npm install.

+To start a new SystemJS-based projet use the seed project from chapter 2.
+To create a new Webpack-based project use the seed angular2-webpack-seed from chapter 10.

 The video with a high-level code review of a sample Online Auction application that we gradually develop in the book is located at https://youtu.be/I809tajbVk4.